ushanakg/Parstagram/README.md

   - [x] Display the profile photo with each post
   - [x] Tapping on a post's username or profile photo goes to that user's profile page
   - [x] User Profile shows posts in a grid view
-- [ ] User can comment on a post and see all comments for each post in the post details screen.
+- [x] User can comment on a post and see all comments for each post in the post details screen.
 - [x] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented:

 - [x] Show indeterminate progress bars in the timeline and profile view as posts load.
+- [x] Add visual feedback when user clicks to change their profile photo

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Ways to aesthetically and sensibly accomodate photos with more severe proportions.
+I attempted to do this with a NestedScrollView to also accomodate comments in a RecyclerView but it didn't work.
+2. Better ways to implement likes so that photos with thousands and thousands of likes do not slow my app down (my current implementation involves running through an ArrayList).

 ## Video Walkthrough